MaximilienFathi/coin-marketplace/README.md

-# Coin Marketplace - A React.js Solution
+# COIN marketplace - A React JS Solution

-Coin Marketplace is a website that keeps track of cryptocurrency and coin exchange performance.
+COIN marketplace is a website that keeps track of cryptocurrency and coin exchange performance.
 It also simulates trading transactions from one currency to another while still taking into consideration certain issues specific to real cryptocurrency trading.